zsparal/api-documentation/source/guides/payment-status-changes.rst

     The payment has failed and cannot be completed with a different payment method.

 ``paid``
     This status occurs whenever a payment is successfully paid.
-When this status occurs we'll call your webhook.
+When this status occurs we will call your webhook.

 .. note:: In the ``v1`` API, there were statuses for when payments were refunded, charged back, or paid out (settled).
           These statuses have been removed in ``v2``.
 You can get the same information from other properties on the